Alqor-UG/sqooler/docs/security.md

 - We store the public key as [Json Web Key (JWK)](https://datatracker.ietf.org/doc/html/rfc7517) in the storage.
 This allows us to store some context around the key.
 - Importantly this also allows us to add the algorithm and a key id.
 - However, for the moment anyone with access to the storage can access and change the public key.
 This is a security risk that we have not yet addressed.
 The key challenge will be that the public key is stored and immutable once it is published.
-- Another collusion can happen right now if two backends have the same backend name.
-This might happen by accident or by malice.
-But using the private keys and some authentication we can already reduce the accidental risks and then move on to problems of authentification.

 ## Verifying the results